VandalSoftware/robolectric-gradle/README.md

 - Robolectric tests live separately from `androidTest`, which means they can run independently from tests created for the Android testing framework

-For example, you can run the `test` task by itself or alongside `connectedCheck`:
+For example, you can run the `robolectricTest` task by itself or alongside `connectedCheck`:

 ```
-$ ./gradlew test
+$ ./gradlew robolectricTest
-$ ./gradlew test connectedCheck
+$ ./gradlew robolectricTest connectedCheck
 ```

 ## Setup